zju3dv/4K4D/docs/misc/custom_dataset.md

 python3 setup.py develop
 ```

-After installation, first, you need to capture the `ground1f` and `background1f` images using your sparse set of cameras as described in the [wild + multiple sparse](https://chingswy.github.io/easymocap-public-doc/quickstart/calibration/wild-sparse.html), where `background1f` is a set of static background only images captured by your multi-view cameras, and `ground1f` is the same set of background with a chessboard inside captured by your multi-view cameras which is used to align the scale and center of the colmap calibrated world coordinate system to the real world scale and to the place of the chessboard.
-For example, if you have a sparse set of webcam, `eg.` logitech webcam, you can perform the capture by:
+After installation, first, you need to capture the `ground1f` and `background1f` images using your sparse set of cameras as described in the [wild + multiple sparse](https://chingswy.github.io/easymocap-public-doc/quickstart/calibration/wild-sparse.html), where `background1f` is a set of static background-only images captured by your multi-view cameras, and `ground1f` is the same set of background with a chessboard inside captured by your multi-view cameras which is used to align the scale and center of the COLMAP calibrated world coordinate system to the real world scale and to the place of the chessboard.
+For example, if you have a sparse set of webcams, `eg.` a Logitech webcam, you can perform the capture by:

 ```shell
 cd ~/EasyMocap